Event Overview

 12:15 - 13:30

-In a world where technological leadership is both a strategic asset and a source of geopolitical tension, disputes over intellectual property are becoming more frequent, complex, and sensitive.
-Arbitration is increasingly being chosen to resolve these disputes, offering neutrality, confidentiality, and enforceability across jurisdictions.
+As technological leadership becomes both a strategic asset and a source of geopolitical tension, cross-border intellectual property disputes are growing more frequent, complex, and sensitive.

 14:30 - 15:45